jbcodeforce/flink-studies/docs/architecture.md

 # Flink architecture

+Flink consists of a **Job Manager** and n **Task Managers**.

 The **JobManager** controls the execution of a single application.
 It receives an application for execution and builds a Task Execution Graph from the defined Job Graph.
+It manages job submission and the job lifecycle then allocates work to Task Managers
 The **Resource Manager** manages Task Slots and leverages underlying orchestrator, like Kubernetes or Yarn.
 A **Task slot** is the unit of work executed on CPU.
-The **Task Manager** is where work is executed.
+The **Task Managers** execute the actual stream processing logic.
 There are multiple task managers running in a cluster.
 The number of slots limits the number of tasks a TaskManager can execute.
 After it has been started, a TaskManager registers its slots to the ResourceManager

 ![](./images/flink-components.png)

 The **Disparcher** exposes API to submit applications for execution.
 It hosts the user interface too.

+Only one Job Manager is active at a given point of time, and there may be `n` Task Managers.

 There are different [deployment models](https://ci.apache.org/projects/flink/flink-docs-release-1.11/ops/deployment/):